-If you are thinking to visit an unusual place with a cultural scene of magical medieval times, low prices and friendly locals, then it’s time to go to the capital of Estonia, Tallinn.
-The charming small city, with the population of 440.000 people, offers everything what a traveler’s soul could only wish: delicious traditional dishes, historical settings and the comfort of a modern world.
+So you are planning to visit Tallinn for one day or maybe even two and I should say i’s an awesome destination in Europe as a city break.
+Tallinn is an unusual capital of Estonia with a cultural scene of magical medieval times, low prices and friendly locals.
+The charming small city, with the population of 440.000 people, offers everything for a perfect weekend break: delicious traditional dishes, historical settings and the comfort of a modern world.
 The pearl in the north of Europe is famous for Finnish people, it’s cheap booze and mysterious for the rest of the world.

-Tallinn is not only an amazing combination of ancient and contemporary times, it’s also an ideal destination for a weekend.
+If you spend your holidays in Tallinn you will find out that it’s not only an amazing combination of ancient and contemporary times.
 The city possesses different aspects to be proud of, for example it’s the oldest capital city of Northern Europe.
 It used to carry the name Revel, but after Estonia became independent in 1918 the new name Tallinn was established.

 The official language in Tallinn is Estonian, nevertheless the majority also speaks Russian, because Russian citizens are the largest minority group of the Estonian population.
 The fascinating country joined the European Union in 2004 and adopted the Euro, which is a great news for travelers, but not the best aspect from an economical point of view.
 But we will leave politics to politicians and start our two days itinerary to the Baltic pearl!